It's garbage because you are forced to basically go through all layers before you can start lockpicking.

 >Inside there are 2 locked chests

-God, who the fuck thought it was a good idea.
+God, who the frick thought it was a good idea.
 Minigame itself isn't bad, but when there are more than 2 layers it's way too time consuming.
 At least the ones in skyrim didn't take that much time.

 Bring back the superior Oblivion lockpicking